The Old English Sheepdog Shop

-As their names may suggest, these doggies are a fairly old breed native to the UK, and are also considered to be one of the most iconic breeds in the country as well!
+As their names may suggest, these dogs are a fairly old breed native to the UK, and are also considered to be one of the most iconic breeds in the country.
 Additionally, they have very affectionate and loyal personalities, which in turn means that they make lovely pets.
-Their popularity has spread beyond the borders of the UK, and they make fantastic pets all over the world now!
+Their popularity has spread beyond the borders of the UK and they now make fantastic pets all over the world!

-Fun Fact: Watched a Dulux advert recently? - Yes, that's an Old English Sheepdog that you're looking at!
+Fun Fact: Seen a Dulux advert recently? - Yes, that's an Old English Sheepdog that you're looking at!

 |Kennel Club Group||Pastoral|

 |Height (at the withers)||Males and Females 56cm - 61cm|

 |Coat||Harsh and Shaggy Hair, Covering The Whole Body.
 Also a Dense and Weather-Resistant Undercoat|